 define('WP_SITEURL','https://example.com');

-Remove WordPress LEMP Stack
+Remove WordPress and the LEMP Stack on Ubuntu

-Remove WordPress Files
+Remove WordPress Files on Ubuntu

 The following command permanently deletes all WordPress files including themes, plugins, uploads, and configuration.
 Back up any data you want to keep before proceeding.